hibatillah/django-tailwindcss/README.md

 ## Add new depedencies

-Install your depedencies with `actived venv`, then add depedencies to [requirements.txt](/requirements.txt) with this command
+Install your depedencies with `actived venv`, then add depedencies to [requirements.txt](/requirements.txt) with next command

 ```bash
 pip freeze > requirements.txt